fierceoj/triage-tools/README.md

 # triage-tools
-Blue Team tools for SOC triage.
+Blue Team tools for SOC triage and analysis.

 ### ioccheck
 Check the reputation of an IP, URL, or file hash.